Identifying Risk In BDCs - The Apollo Example

 |* I did not find the Q1-16 & Q1-17 weighted average share count.
 I averaged the ending count from Q1 with the average count from Q4

 When announcing the last dividend cut, Apollo committed to cutting portfolio risk.
 This is already showing up in reduced portfolio percentages held in Oil and Gas loans and Structured Products.
-(CLOs - or Collateralized loan obligations - earned a bad reputation in the credit crisis - which resulted in the need for a new name to call those investments.)
+(CLOs - or collateralized loan obligations - earned a bad reputation in the credit crisis - which resulted in the need for a new name to call those investments.)
 Given the temporary drop in portfolio size, AINV did a good job in just generating enough money to cover the dividend.
-While the degree of coverage is adequate, the dividend is too freshly cut to have NII that is only "adequate".
+While the degree of coverage is adequate, the dividend is too freshly cut to have NII that is only "adequate."

 |Apollo_Investment_Corp